bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/natural-chain/technical-natural-chain.md

 - Token-based system for carbon credit creation and tracking
 - Web-based dashboard for monitoring and data entry
 - Real-time transparency and audit logging
-- Integration with Bitcoin SV blockchain for secure anchoring
+- Integration with BSV blockchain for secure anchoring

 ---